Low-degree lower bounds via almost orthonormal bases

-\end{theorem} Under the low-degree conjecture, Theorem~\ref{thm:lowdeg} provides a strong indication that, under Condition~\eqref{eq:condition:LD:test}, it is impossible in polynomial-time to distinguish the distribution $\mathbb{P}$ and $\mathbb{P}_{H_1}$.
-Given Theorem~\ref{thm:isorefo} and the Bound \eqref{eq:Adv:ortho}, to prove this theorem, we only have to control the first moments $\mathbb{E}_{H_1}[\Psi_G]$ for $G\in \mathcal{G}_{\leq D}$.
+\end{theorem} Under the low-degree conjecture, Theorem~\ref{thm:lowdeg} provides a strong indication that when Condition~\eqref{eq:condition:LD:test} holds it is impossible in polynomial-time to distinguish the distribution $\mathbb{P}$ and $\mathbb{P}_{H_1}$.
+Given Theorem~\ref{thm:isorefo} and the Bound~\eqref{eq:Adv:ortho}, to prove this theorem, we only have to control the first moments $\mathbb{E}_{H_1}[\Psi_G]$ for $G\in \mathcal{G}_{\leq D}$.